 Provide acknowledgment of all the following by checking each box:

-I acknowledge and accept that attendance at GEO Leader Training every two years is required per University Policy 1070.
+I acknowledge and accept that attendance at GEO Program Leader Training every two years is required per University Policy 1070: Global Travel Policy.

-I understand that a minimum ratio of one university official per 15 student participants is required on all Virginia Tech travel per University Policy 1070.
+I understand that a minimum ratio of one university official per 15 student participants is required on all Virginia Tech travel per University Policy 1070: Global Travel Policy.

 I understand that students should not be left unsupervised or unaccounted for during entire program travel dates.